 - 1. Place the I/O board on the palm-rest and keyboard assembly. - 2.
 Align the screw holes on the I/O board with the screw holes on the palm-rest and keyboard assembly. - 3.
-Replace the three screws (M2x3) that secure the I/O board to the palm-rest and keyboard assembly. - 4.
+Replace the four screws (M2x2) that secure the I/O board to the palm-rest and keyboard assembly. - 4.
 Connect the fingerprint reader cable to the I/O board and close the latch to secure the cable. - 5.
-Lower the left hinge, and replace the two screws (M2.5x4) and (M2x3). - 6.
+Adhere the coin-cell battery to the slot on the palm-rest assembly and connect the coin cell cable. - 6.
 Route the I/O cable underneath the system fan using adhesive tape. - 7.
 Connect the I/O-board cable to the I/O board and close the latch to secure the cable. - 8.
-Place the mylar cover back.
+Lower the left hinge, and replace the three screws (M2.5x3.5).